 One word you may hear a lot while you are in foster care is "permanency."
 Permanency can mean different things to different people (see the text box on the side).
-Generally permanency means a legally established relationship through reunification (going back to your parents or the person from whom you were removed), adoption, or guardianship, Permanency can also mean an emotional attachment between you and your caregivers, family members, and other adults who play a positive role in your life.
+Generally, permanency means a legally established relationship through reunification (going back to your parents or the person from whom you were removed), adoption, or guardianship.
+Permanency can also mean an emotional attachment between you and your caregivers, family members, and other adults who play a positive role in your life.

 Placement in foster care is meant to be temporary.
 At some point you will no longer be in foster care.
 You might reunite with your family.
 You might get a legal guardian (check Appendix VII: Glossary).
 You might be adopted by a relative or another family.
 Or you might transition out (see Appendix VII: Glossary for more information) of foster care at age 18 or 21.
+If you decide you want to transition out of foster care, that permanency goal is called APPLA, which stands for Another Planned Permanent Living Arrangement.
 No matter what your situation is, it is important to maintain and develop meaningful relationships with caring adults that will last a lifetime.

 Take time to think about who is important to you and who you want to be in your life forever-even after you leave foster care.
-Your FSW caseworker can help you get connected and stay connected with the important people in your life.
+Your caseworker can help you get connected and stay connected with the important people in your life.